FattusMannus/DOCS/leadership.md

 Autonomy and trust are key for me.
 I will only contact you if I need help - so you should know this is important.
 Otherwise, I should be allowed to find my own path to solutions.

-## My expectations of folks who report to me
+## My expectations of people who report to me

 As conveniently as possible, let me know where you need my direct support.
 The sooner I know about something, the earlier I can give you what you need.